ianozsvald/data_science_delivered/README.md

             - Visualise a correlation matrix for your features if you have a small number (e.g. <20 features).
 You might also visualise the similarities as a force network graph ([photo](https://twitter.com/lc0d3r/status/654226497893453824)) using NetworkX or Gephi.

             - What classifications are always wrong?
-Train on your training set and then use either your train or your test set to diagnose which labels in incorrectly predicts.
+Train on your training set and then use either your train or your test set to diagnose which labels in incorrectly predicts (e.g. for a binary classification task take a highly confident wrong class answer from your test set).
 What's missing?
 Poor features?
 Maybe the model is too simplistic?
 Maybe you have bad labels?
             - Which classifications always sit on the decision boundary (e.g. items with a 50/50 probability of being in one of two classes)?
 Why can't the model confidently move the examples to the right class?

+            - With many training runs you can plot the coefficients inside a classifier like Logistic Regression (using a boxplot per feature) to see the distribution of the weights.
+This should show if e.g. some of your feature data has a poor distribution (e.g. if it is non-Normal) and how variable the weights can be.

     -   regression